Year 11

 Year 11 is an educational year group in schools in many countries including England and Wales, Northern Ireland, Australia and New Zealand.
 It is the eleventh or twelfth year of core education.
 For some Year 11 students it is their final year studying and may include final exams.
 In the US and Canada, it is referred to as tenth grade.

-Students in Year 11 are usually aged 15–16.
+Students in Year 11 are usually aged 15 to 16.

 Australia

 In Australia, Year 11 is typically the twelfth year of education.
 Although there are slight variations between the states, most students in Year 11 are aged between sixteen and seventeen.
-Queensland year 11 students are the youngest in the country, as they usually enter at age fifteen.

-In New South Wales, Year 11 is the shortest year as it only lasts three whole terms.
-Year Twelve begins its first term where Year 11 would have its fourth.
+In New South Wales and Queensland, Year 11 is the shortest year as it only lasts three whole terms.
+Year 12 begins its first term where Year 11 would have its fourth.

 New Zealand

 In New Zealand, Year 11 is the eleventh full year of compulsory education (5-year-olds usually start their first year in Year 0 until the new calendar year).
 Students entering Year Eleven are usually aged fifteen between 14.5 and 16, but there is no minimum age.
 Year 11 pupils are educated in Secondary schools or in Area schools.

 Year 11 was previously known as the 5th Form and for most students they are studying for NCEA Level 1 which equates to what was previously known as School Certificate.